alexvozza2012-droid/Picobrowser/README.md

 - QtWidgets (for the graphical interface)
 - QtWebEngine (for rendering web pages)

-These modules are provided through the Python PyQt6 (or PyQt5 / PySide depending on the version used) libraries.
+These modules are provided through the Python PyQt5 or PySide (depending on the version used) libraries.

+Command for install:

  ________________________________________________________
 (sudo apt install python3-pyqt5 python3-pyqt5.qtwebengine)
  ________________________________________________________